President Trump and First Lady Melania Trump pointing at me

 Thank You Mr. President and Madam First Lady

-President Trump and First Lady Melania Trump both turned, looked directly at me, smiled, and waved.
+To my complete shock, both President Trump and First Lady Melania Trump turned around, looked directly at me, smiled, and waved.
 That moment was captured live on national television.

 Me with President Abraham Lincoln at the All American Gala